 Here’s how the COVID-19 pandemic has affected student loans:

-- Federal student loans: Due to the pandemic, federal student loan payments and interest accrual have been suspended by the CARES Act until Sept.
-30, 2021.
+- Federal student loans: Due to the pandemic, federal student loan payments and interest accrual have been suspended.
+Interest will begin accruing again on September 1, 2023 and your first payment will be due starting in October.
 If you need to take out a new federal loan, the process has remained the same.

-- Private student loans: Unfortunately, private student loans don’t qualify for CARES Act benefits.
-However, many private lenders are offering various forms of assistance to borrowers impacted by the pandemic, such as deferment and forbearance options — be sure to reach out to your lender to see what options might be available to you.
+- Private student loans: Unfortunately, private student loans don’t qualify for pandemic-related benefits.
+However, many private lenders are offering various forms of assistance to borrowers, such as deferment and forbearance options — be sure to reach out to your lender to see what options might be available to you.
 Like with federal loans, the process for taking out a new private student loan during the COVID-19 pandemic has remained unchanged.

 How the new federal loan rates impact existing student loans